precice/openfoam-adapter/docs/config.md

 {% endwarning %}

 {% tip %}
 The `writeData` and `readData` names are case-insensitive since v1.4.0.
-This means that both `DISPLACEMENTS` and `Displacements` are valid, for example.
+This means that both `TEMPERATURE` and `Temperature` are valid, for example.
+Additionally, since earlier versions, only the beginning of the name needs to match: `Temperatures0` is valid and matched to the temperature reader/writer, for example.
 {% endtip %}

 ## Configuration of the OpenFOAM case